-Verbal warning,

-recess detention,

-after-school detention,

-suspension

-- Cheating

-- Running inside the school
+Verbal warning, recess detention, after-school detention, suspension of the following type may result in immediate suspension from school.

 - General class rule violation

 - Not keeping your hands and feet to yourself (pushing, shoving, hitting, slapping)

 - Poor bus behavior (not following directions the first time, not wearing seatbelt, getting out of seat, horseplay/fooling around)

 - Throwing objects

 - Inappropriate behavior in cafeteria/recess

 These offenses are considered "major" in nature and will be handled administratively.
-An offense of the following type may result in immediate suspension from school.
+An offense